 - Why dog pee kills grass

-- FAQ about dog pee and grass
+- FAQ about why dog pee kills grass

 Why dog pee kills grass

 Your dog’s urine contains urea, a form of nitrogen that results from digesting proteins.
 Dogs have a lot of protein in their diet, so they have a lot of nitrogen in their urine.
-This high nitrogen content is completely normal and nothing to worry about as far as your dog’s health goes.
+This high level of nitrogen is completely normal and nothing to worry about as far as your dog’s health goes.

 But it’s a different story when it comes to your lawn’s health.
 A little nitrogen fertilizes lawns, but a large amount of nitrogen concentrated in a small area (like when your dog pees in the same spot over and over) burns the grass, killing it.

 Does a dog’s diet affect urine damage to your lawn?

+Yes.
 Your dog’s diet can cause their pee to have more or less nitrogen.
 Processed proteins create more urea and higher nitrogen content than fresh proteins.
 That means a dog on a diet of processed proteins is more likely to cause lawn damage.